 Difficult people are everywhere.
 They can be negative, irritating, and seem impossible to manage, this creates stress for everyone around them.
 Sometimes is seems easier to avoid or work around difficult people, but this is never a good long-term solution.
-If you learn to assess the person's behavior and listen with genuine interest, it is possible to effectively manage every difficult people, the following are seven difficult personality types.
+If you learn to assess the person's behavior and listen with genuine interest, it is possible to effectively manage every difficult person.
+Good leaders and advisors never avoid difficult management situations.
+To assist you in managing difficult people, the following are seven difficult personality types.
 In each personality type, the behavior of each type is described first, followed by effective action you can take to handle each type of behavior.